OshiNoCSMA/EIDP/README.md

 [A.1 Notation Table](A1NotationTable.pdf)

 [A.2 ProbSparse multi-head self-attention mechanism](A2Algo_PSA.pdf)

+[Main experimental results without loss function constraints](EIDP_onCE.pdf) (i.e., [DuoRec](https://github.com/RuihongQiu/DuoRec), [MGNN-SPred](https://github.com/Autumn945/MGNN-SPred) and [MBHT](https://github.com/yuh-yang/MBHT-KDD22) are all trained using the CE loss function, consistent with the original source code.
+Accordingly, EIDP also needs to maintain this consistency.)
+From this, it can be seen that training with the CE loss function leads to improvements in general models.
 * * *

 If you have any issues or ideas, feel free to contact us ([2252271001@email.szu.edu.cn](mailto:2252271001@email.szu.edu.cn); [CNWorldisyourFC@gmail.com](mailto:CNWorldisyourFC@gmail.com)).